hallamaria1997/02476_mlops/reports/README.md

 The struggles were varied and touched on nearly all aspects of the project.
 The initial struggle was loading and formatting the data in the correct tensor format to fit the criteria of the model and make the batches append to the input tensors, the standard arrangement was that it created a list of tensors.
 This took some time, but once the correct format was in place, the training went well.
 Creating the source code took longer than expected but with the help of profilers and Pytorch Lightning, we managed to increase the transparency of the src code.
 Incorporating Pytorch Lightning also took some time due to the model predicting in lists but not tensors during the validation step of the Trainer.
 This could be fixed by using argmax and softmax functions from torch but not NumPy and sklearn as used in some tutorials of the course.
 Other than that implementation of the source code went well.

-We had some issues with docker, to start off accessing data using DVC in docker files was causing major issues.
-Building both the docker image for the training and API required many tries also due to DVC issues.
-We had to work with multiple buckets to store data(one for training and another that stored the trained model for testing) this required some customization of the setup in the docker file.
+We had some issues with Docker, to start off accessing data using DVC in Docker files was causing major issues.
+Building both the Docker image for the training and API required many tries also due to DVC issues.
+We had to work with multiple buckets to store data (one for training and another that stored the trained model for testing) this required some customization of the setup in the Docker file.

-In the cloud we had back down from letting the trigger be active since for some unknown reasons would get stuck at DVC pull, we debugged and tried a lot of fixes(also consulting Nicki and TAs) out for an entire day but nothing seemed to work unless we would give up DVC which we did not want to do.
-Getting VertexAI to run in the cloud did not go smoothly due to conflicts between the Pytorch Lightning logger and Vertex AI logs, this was fixed by removing the progress bars of Lightning loggers.
+In the cloud we had back down from letting the trigger be active since for some unknown reasons would get stuck at DVC pull, we debugged and tried a lot of fixes (also consulting Nicki and TAs) out for an entire day but nothing seemed to work unless we would give up DVC which we did not want to do.
+Getting Vertex AI to run in the cloud did not go smoothly due to conflicts between the Pytorch Lightning logger and Vertex AI logs, this was fixed by removing the progress bars of Lightning loggers.

 ### Question 27